Washington Redskins Logo

 Washington Redskins LogoWashington Redskins Logo PNG

 The Washington Redskins logo indicates patriotism and respect for their roots.
-For each club player, football is not a job, but a personal hobby, which they do with joy.
-The emblem hints at the agility, accuracy, and speed inherent in the team members.
+Football is not a job but a personal hobby for each club player, which they do with joy.
+The emblem hints at the team members’ agility, accuracy, and speed.

 Washington Redskins: Brand overview

-Washington Redskins is an American club of professional football players and is part of the National Football League.
-The team is a representative of the NFC East Division and was formed in 1932.
-The club is located in the metropolitan area of Washington, DC.
+The Washington Redskins are an American professional football club in the National Football League.
+The team represents the NFC East Division, which was formed in 1932.
+The club is located in the Washington, D.C. metropolitan area.

 The franchise began with the Boston Braves team.
-A year after its inception, it was renamed Boston Redskins – based on its location.
+A year after its inception, it was renamed Boston Redskins, reflecting its location.
 Then George Preston Marshall, founder and first owner, moved her to Washington.
 This happened in 1937.

-In 1969, Marshall passed away, and a controlling stake was bought by Edward Bennett Williams, who was the majority owner of the club until 1974.
-Then part of the shares from him was acquired by Jack Kent Cooke, automatically receiving an equal co-owners status.
-This was made possible thanks to the fact that he already had a 25 percent share of the Washington Redskins: he received it through a deal with George Preston Marshall during his lifetime – when he suffered a stroke and was unable to conduct business actively.
+In 1969, Marshall passed away, and Edward Bennett Williams bought a controlling stake, becoming the club’s majority owner until 1974.
+Then, Jack Kent Cooke acquired part of his shares, which automatically gave him equal co-owner status.
+This was made possible because he already had a 25 percent share of the Washington Redskins: he received it through a deal with George Preston Marshall during Marshall’s lifetime, when he suffered a stroke and was unable to conduct business.

-From 1985 to 1997, Cooke himself led the club and then created his foundation.
-In 1999, the controlling interest went to Daniel Marc Snyder, who currently heads the franchise.
+From 1985 to 1997, Cooke led the club and created his foundation.
+In 1999, Daniel Marc Snyder, who currently heads the franchise, acquired the controlling interest.

-Interestingly, Redskins is the first NFL team with a personal marching band and sports anthem (Hail to the Redskins song).
-The first name went to her from the eponymous baseball club Braves.
-After moving to Washington, she retained the Redskins option, merely changing the location – from Boston to Washington.
-Now around the name associated with the image of the native Indian, scandals do not cease since the “red-skinned” is considered a politically incorrect, derogatory, and insulting word.
+Interestingly, Redskins are the first NFL team with a personal marching band and sports anthem (Hail to the Redskins song).
+The first name came from the eponymous baseball club, the Braves.
+After moving to Washington, she retained the Redskins option, merely changing the location from Boston to Washington.
+Now, around the name associated with the image of the native Indian, scandals do not cease since “red-skinned” is considered a politically incorrect, derogatory, and insulting word.

 Meaning and History